-Around 1,500 B.C., the Aryans overwhelmed this region, and influenced the Hindu civilization, whose center moved to Ganges Valley, further east.
+Around 1,500 B.C. the Aryans overwhelmed this region and influenced the Hindu civilization, whose center moved to Ganges Valley, further east.
 Later the Persians occupied the northern region in the 5th century B.C. up to the 2nd century A.D.
-The Greeks came in 327 B.C., under Alexander of Macedonia and passed through like a hot knife through butter.
-In 712 AD, the Arabs, led by Muhammad Bin Qasim, Landed somewhere near modern Karachi and ruled the lower half of Pakistan for two hundred years.
+The Greeks came in 327 B.C. under Alexander of Macedonia and passed through like a hot knife through butter.
+In 712 AD the Arabs, led by Muhammad Bin Qasim, landed somewhere near modern Karachi and ruled the lower half of Pakistan for two hundred years.
 During this time, Islam took roots in the soil and influenced the life, culture and traditions of the people.

-Pakistan is an Islamic republic with its capital in Islamabad.
+Pakistan is an Islamic republic the capital is Islamabad.
 It has four provinces: Balochistan, North West Frontier Province (NWFP), Punjab and Sind.
 Their respective capitals are Quetta, Peshawar, Lahore and Karachi.
 In addition to provinces are the Federally Administered Northern Areas (F.A.N.A) and Federally Administered Tribal Areas (F.A.T.A).
 Pakistan has a federal structure.
 The Parliament consists of a National Assembly and the Senate.
 Members of the National Assembly are directly elected on an adult franchise base and their term of office is five years.
 The National Assembly determines the major policy issue and passes annual budget and legislation.
 It elects the Prime Minister from among its members.
 The Prime Minister forms his/her cabinet from amongst the members of the Assembly and the Senate.
 Provinces have their own elected legislative Assemblies and Chief Ministers.
 Majority of the members, of the upper house are elected by the Provincial Assemblies.

 LOCATION & GEOGRAPHY: